bob123456678/TrainControl/Readme.md

 * v2.2.1 [Beta]
     - Added total runtime and number of locomotives to stats histogram chart
+    - Autonomy graph UI improvements
+        - If closed, the graph UI will now automatically re-open whenever autonmous operation is started
+        - Added a setting to show/hide the max train lengths at each station
+        - The above setting also highlights stations with excluded locomotives

 * v2.2.0 [6/18/2024]
     - Added basic support for parsing and importing routes from the CS3